cyberbotics/webots-doc/guide/webots-devices.md

 Most of the devices below are shown using a simple two-wheeled blue robot called MyBot on a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
 The studied devices are attached on this robot.
+Often, `MyBot` moves and avoid obstacles using 2 `DistanceSensor`s and a Braitenberg technique.

 %figure "MyBot in closed squared arena."